drreynolds/smuhpc-workshop/source/session_4.rst

 Getting started
 ======================================================

-We will perform this session of the workshop on the ``smuhpc3`` login node, so log in there to begin.

 In this session, we will use examples in either C, C++ or Fortran90.
 Choose your preferred language of the three and download the files to